AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/advanced-program-reporting-overview.md

 ## Program Analyzers {#program-analyzers}

-* **Program Analyzer**&nbsp;- Quickly identify programs that are successful or not, and focus your resources appropriately.
+* **Program Analyzer** - Quickly identify programs that are successful or not, and focus your resources appropriately.

-* **Opportunity Influence Analyzer**&nbsp;- Prove Marketing's contribution by measuring the impact of programs and key engagements that generated opportunities.
+* **Opportunity Influence Analyzer** - Prove Marketing's contribution by measuring the impact of programs and key engagements that generated opportunities.

 ## Report Options {#report-options}